 A provision or clause to release certain collateral from a loan or mortgage in exchange for the borrower’s payment of a defined amount.

 In a tax deferred (aka 1031 exchange or like-kind) exchange, the property being sold or disposed of is referred to as the relinquished property.
+The relinquished property is on the opposite side of a 1031 exchange to the replacement property.

-In the context of commercial real estate, rent bumps refer to periodic adjustments on the rental rates pursuant to a lease, typically stated as a
+In the context of commercial real estate, rent bumps refer to periodic adjustments on the rental rates pursuant to a lease, typically stated as a fixed percentage of the rents currently in place.

 Rentable Square Footage equals the usable square footage plus the tenant’s pro rata share of the building common areas, such as